-The shareholding in Cuscal is measured at cost as its fair value cannot be measured reliably.
-This company provides transactional banking solutions to various financial institutions across Australia.
+The shareholdings in Cuscal and Indue are measured at cost as their fair value cannot be measured reliably.
+These companies provide transactional banking solutions to various financial institutions across Australia.
 The shares are not publicly traded and are not redeemable.

-The financial statements of Cuscal record net tangible assets backing these shares exceeding their cost value.
-Based on the net assets of Cuscal any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market and restrictions on the ability to transfer the shares, a market value is not able to be determined readily.
-The Credit Union is not intending, nor able to dispose of these shares, without the Board's approval.
+The financial statements of these companies record net tangible assets backing these shares exceeding their cost value.
+Based on the net assets of these companies any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market and restrictions on the ability to transfer the shares, a market value is not able to be determined readily.
+The Credit Union is not able to dispose of these shares without the Board's approval.

-10 OTHER RECEIVABLES
+10 OTHER RECEIVABLE S 2016 2015

 \$ \$

-Accrued interest 574,671 627,788
+Accrued interest 567,355 574,671

-Sundry debtors 41,058 201,572
+Sundry debtors 181,971 41,058

-615,729 829,360
+749,326 615,729